multiple-states/bread-butter/README.md

 grunt-contrib-copy
 grunt-contrib-watch

+Use "grunt watch" when developing as this will automatically compile your less.
+There is a livereload option set in the watch task but you need to install an extension on your browser for it to work.
+<a href="http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-">Get them here.</a>

 Set your local and remote urls in functions.php

 Includes a rewrite rule in the .htaccess file that allows for clean urls.